In This Section

 Viticulture in Ontario is well established in Niagara and parts of southwestern Ontario.
 The success of this industry is tempting many in other areas to try grape growing as well.
 Niagara and SW Ontario are blessed with mild winters and hot summers.
 This allows growers and winemakers to grow the best French hybrid and traditional European varieties and produce world recognized high quality wines.

 To be successful, an industry requires not only consistent annual production, but also continued excellence.
 The present Ontario wine industry has developed its own, self imposed quality standards through the Vintners' Quality Alliance.
-Its stringent application has brought recognition and praise in the ruthless international world of wine marketing.
+Its stringent application has brought recognition and praise in the highly competitive international world of wine marketing.

 Outside Niagara and southwestern Ontario, many climatic risks have to be taken into account when growing grapes.
 Because winters will be more rigorous, compromises have to be made with variety selection, but good quality wines can be made with other than pure vinifera varieties.
 The key to success will be consistent wine quality drawing repeat customers.
 Good tourist traffic in the summer will pay some of the winter bills, but good local support with recurrent business will ultimately solidify the enterprise.